-Note: Each distributor is required to have a deemed standard connection contract governing the supply of customer connection services.
-The contract is based on model terms, and is formed between a distributor and customer connecting to the distributor's distribution system where the customer does not enter into a negotiated contract.
+Note: Each Licence Holder is required to have a Deemed Standard Connection Contract governing the supply of customer connection services.
+The contract is based on model terms, and is formed between a Licence Holder and customer connecting to the Licence Holder's Distribution system where the customer does not enter into a negotiated contract.